ungerik/go-fs/README.md

 fs.File
 -------

-The package is built around a `File` type that is a string underneath interpets its value as local file-system path or as URI.
+The package is built around a `File` type that is a string underneath and interpets its value as local file-system path or as URI.

 ```go
 type File string